jrescalona96/CPP-Fall2019/CS4310-Operating-Systems/Project01/README.md

 # Submission Instructions:
-* turn in the following @blackboard.cpp.edu  after the completion of all three parts, part 1, part 2 and part 3
+* turn in the following on @blackboard.cpp.edu  after the completion of all three parts, part 1, part 2 and part 3
 > (1) four program (your choice of programming language with proper documentation) files
+>
 > (2) this document (complete all the answers)
 ***
 # Pseudocode